Weather forecast for Ireland from Met Eireann for the coming week

 According to Met Eireann, there is some uncertainty for Wednesday and Thursday at present.
 Some solutions supporting high pressure building over the western half of the country, yielding mainly dry and settled conditions with any showers largely confined to southern and eastern coastal counties.
 Other solutions support low pressure influence dominating over much of the country, bringing further showers or longer spells of rain, especially to eastern areas.

-At this stage, the further outlook is that low pressure seems likely to be the most dominant influence, although there is low confidence in the details.
+At this stage, the further outlook is that low pressure seems likely to be the most dominant influence, although there is low confidence in the detail

 Leave your comment